LimeSoda/magerun-addons/README.md

 ### Generate SQL Install Script ###

-This command lets you create a sql install script with the data from core_config_data
+This command lets you create a sql install script with the data from core_config_data.
+A file called 'install-0.0.1.php' will be created in the Magento root.
+Be aware to copy that file to its destination and do not leave it in the Magento root!

     $ n98-magerun.phar config:installscript